 "As has been known for decades, these allegations are categorically false.
 Multiple agencies investigated them at the time and found that, whatever Dylan Farrow may have been led to believe, absolutely no abuse had ever taken place.
 It is sadly unsurprising that the network to air this is HBO – which has a standing production deal and business relationship with Ronan Farrow.
 While this shoddy hit piece may gain attention, it does not change the facts."

 Earlier: HBO's Allen v.
-Farrow is a damning look at the sexual assault claims that have trailed Woody Allen since 1992, when his adopted daughter Dylan Farrow — then 7 — accused him of molesting her.
+Farrow is a damning look at the allegations that have trailed Woody Allen since 1992, when his adopted daughter Dylan Farrow — then 7 — accused him of sexually assaulting her.
 So it's unsurprising that Allen — who has repeatedly denied the allegations — declined to be interviewed for the docuseries.
 He's already made his feelings about the subject matter clear.

 The day after the Connecticut State Police announced that they would be investigating the accusation made by Dylan, Allen held a press conference to publicly deny the claim.
 "This is an unconscionable and gruesomely damaging manipulation of innocent children for vindictive and self-serving motives," he said, noting that allegations like this were a "popular though heinous card played in all too many child-custody fights."
 (Allen sued Dylan's mother and his former partner, Mia Farrow, for custody of Dylan along with her brothers Ronan and Moses the same month.)